johnrudge/zdd_algorithms/README.md

 }
 zdd2 = zdd.to_zdd(set2)

-# Create union of two zdds
+# Create an union of two zdds
 union = zdd.union(zdd1, zdd2)

 # Create .PNG image of the zdd